Ha'amonga 'a Maui (Trilithon) and 'esi Maka Fa'akinanga

 The stones are carefully squared and shaped.
 Nevertheless they are not perfect and the upright stones have different size and form.

 In later centuries the stone masons of Tonga reached higher level of craftmanship.
-It is known that in 17th century, when this art in Tonga reached the highest level, there were professional masons.
+It is known that in the 17th century, when this art in Tonga reached the highest level, there were professional masons.
 Their skills were used to create the megalithic burials of the kings - langi.

 Western upright stone rises 5.2 m high above the ground.
 It is 4.3 m wide at the base and 3.7 m wide at the top and 1.4 m thick.